Discovery of a radio jet in the Cloverleaf Quasar at z = 2.56: Results

 We also use the e-Merlin data only, which covers 1.25 -- 1.77\,GHz bandwidth, to fit a spectral index map (Fig.~\ref{fig:localspectralindex}).
-We measured the fluxes of the e-Merlin data within a region of $\mathrm{S/N}> 16$ and derive the spectral index of the merging components B and D, which is adopted as the spectral index of the lensed radio lobe at 1.5\,GHz in the image plane.
-All derived spectral indices, for both the host galaxy and the radio lobe, are listed in Table~\ref{tab:SED indices}.
+We use a 5-$\sigma$ mask from the e-Merlin continuum to mask the spectral index map and the error map.
+The average spectral index of the merging components B and D, which are labeled with the black dashed ellipse shown in Fig. \ref{fig:localspectralindex}, same as the black ellipse in Fig. \ref{fig:dataimage}, to be $\alpha ^{1.25}_{1.77}=1.35 \pm 0.18$.
+It represents the average spectral index of the lensed radio jet at 1.5\,GHz in the lens plane.
+All derived spectral indices for both the host galaxy and the radio jet, are listed in Table~\ref{tab:SED indices}.

-Although the average slope of the e-Merlin spectral index map is consistent with that obtained with $\alpha_{1.5}^{8}$ in the whole region, it also shows a systematic gradient of the radio slope from the east to the west direction.
-This indicates that the radio lobe may have complex structures or physical processes that need higher-resolution data to study in detail.
+Although the average slope of the e-Merlin spectral index map is consistent with that obtained with $\alpha^{1.5}_{8.4}$ within 1-$\sigma$ in the whole region, it also shows a systematic gradient of the radio slope from the east to the west direction.
+This indicates that the radio jet may have complex structures or physical processes that need higher-resolution data to study in detail.

-From the flux maps shown in Fig.~\ref{fig:SourceImages}, we fit a spectral index map (Fig.~\ref{fig:SpectralIndex}, by the opposite sign convention of $\alpha$) using de-lensed flux maps on the source plane.
-As shown in Fig.~\ref{fig:SpectralIndex}, we fit a power-law for all pixels with an $\mathrm{S/N} > 3.5$ at 8\,GHz, 1.5\,GHz and 33\,GHz maps.
-The spectral index map shows flatter SED at the host galaxy position, while steeper SED at the radio lobe.
+From the flux maps shown in Fig.~\ref{fig:SourceImages}, we fit a spectral index map (Fig.~\ref{fig:SpectralIndex}, by the opposite sign convention of $\alpha$) using de-lensed flux maps in the source plane.
+As shown in Fig.~\ref{fig:SpectralIndex}, we fit power-law profiles for all pixels at maps of 8.4\,GHz, 1.5\,GHz, and 33\,GHz, with a mask of $\mathrm{S/N} > 3.5$ at the 33\,GHz source plane image.
+The spectral index map shows flatter SED at the host galaxy position, while steeper SED at the radio jet.